isomerpages/pmo-nptd/media-centre/speeches/_posts/2024-03-15-post-Speech by Minister Indranee at DBS and SG Her Empowerment’s 2024 International Women’s Day Event.md

 take up and utilisation.</p>
 <p>I am happy to note that DBS has gone a step further and taken the initiative
 to implement the additional leave for your employees.
-One of them who has benefitted, is Mr <strong>Nicholas Tan</strong>, a Senior Associate and&nbsp;Project Management Specialist under DBS’ Risk Management Group.&nbsp; He welcomed his first child earlier in January this year.
+One of them who has benefitted, is Mr Nicholas Tan, a Senior Associate and&nbsp;Project Management Specialist under DBS’ Risk Management Group.&nbsp; He welcomed his first child earlier in January this year.
 With the additional paternity leave and strong support from his manager, he will be able to be there for his wife both emotionally and physically, and&nbsp; bond with their newborn.</p>
 <p>I encourage other companies to follow DBS’ footsteps and adjust their
 Human Resource (HR) practices to support their employees.
 We are also going to mandate the additional paternity leave as soon as possible.
 We are also